José Choca Community

 Dr. Bernice Man

 Dr. Bernice Man is a general internist and faculty member in the Division of Academic Internal Medicine.
 She has been at UIC since 2008 and has spent much of her career devoted to serving urban vulnerable populations.
 Most recently, she completed a masters degree in clinical translational science at the UIC School of Public Health.
 She is originally from New York City and still considers herself a New Yorker.
 It was quite a surprise to her friends, family and even herself when she moved to the west coast for medical school and residency.
 Although the first year was rough, it was one of her best life decisions.
 What inspired her to go into medicine (30!) years ago is still what inspires her work today.
 It’s the patients.
 She’s thrilled to be a house advisor and feels this is the perfect trifecta in her work as a physician, researcher and advisor.
-Her 3 daughters are her greatest accomplishments, 1 is in college, and the other 2 are in high school.
+Her 3 daughters are her greatest accomplishments, 2 are in college, and the other 1 is in high school.
 She enjoys the outdoors, cooking and running with her dog.
-Dr. Man is doing a research meeting today, so can not join us for this celebration today.

 José Choca, MD (1959-1994)